Holistic Medicine Schools: Degree Types & Requirements

-A community spirit, diversity and empowerment are often overarching themes on campus.
-The notion of the mind, body and spirit working together is at the core of any school’s curriculum.
-In some programs, students are also taught business skills so they can work in private practice.
+Community spirit, diversity, and empowerment are often overarching themes on campus.
+The notion of the mind, body, and spirit working together is at the core of any school’s curriculum.
+In some holistic health programs, students are also taught business skills so they can work in private practice.

-Holistic health schools share a common bond of educating others in the practice of natural, non-toxic and sustainable treatments.
-However, each school offers their own unique approach to teaching based on their mission and aim.
-Below you’ll find a summary of different types of holistic medicine schools.
-Do any of them match your career goals?
+Natural healing schools share a common bond of educating others in the practice of natural, non-toxic, and sustainable treatments.
+However, each school offers its own approach to teaching based on its mission and aim.
+Below you’ll find a summary of different types of holistic health schools.
+Which one can help you reach your career goals?

 Currently, there are only seven naturopathic programs in North America accredited by the Council on Naturopathic Medical Education.
-Competition can be fierce and students often relocate to earn their degree.
+Competition can be fierce, and students often relocate to earn their degrees.

 Some natural health schools focus their attention on certificates, while others have a more robust degree selection.
 If you’re interested in adding new expertise to an existing degree, a certificate may do the job.

 Holistic Medicine Degree Types & Requirements

 To become a holistic doctor, you typically need to complete a professional-level program at an accredited naturopathic medical school.
 These programs typically span four years and provide comprehensive training in holistic healthcare practices.
 After graduating, you may need to pass a licensing exam specific to your field of practice, such as the Naturopathic Physicians Licensing Exam (NPLEX).
 Obtaining the necessary education, training, and licensure are key steps towards becoming a qualified holistic doctor.